d1by/steamwallethistory/README.md

 # Steam Wallet History
-Find total amount spent and received in your steam wallet.
+Find total amount you've spent and received via Steam Wallet.

+Limitations:
+* Does not work when more than one currency is involved.
+* Excludes external funds.
+To find external funds, go to https://help.steampowered.com/en/accountdata/AccountSpend

 Instructions: